docwho2/java-chime-voicesdk-sma/README.md

 load balancing, so you must setup an ordered priority.
 When you call +1-320-200-2007 you will always be routed the SMA in us-east-1, and only if that region or the Lambda associated with the SMA goes down, then you will fail over to us-west-2.

+Chime does not provide PTSN numbers in all countries, only the US at present.
+So if you are deploying in Europe, you will need to use a SIP carrier like Twilio above.
+I have tested all this in Franfurt and London regions without issue.
+See the PSTN section of the [Available Regions](https://docs.aws.amazon.com/chime-sdk/latest/dg/sdk-available-regions.html) documentation for Chime SDK.

 ![Chime Phone Targets](assets/chimephonenumber.png)

 #### Asterisk PBX